Bratislava Airport: Early years

 The first regular flight between Prague and Bratislava started in 1923, by the newly formed carrier Czechoslovak Airlines.
 At that time the airport for Bratislava was in Vajnory, about 3 km away from the current airport.
 That airport is now closed.

 Preparation for the current airport started in 1947 and construction began in 1948.
 Two runways were constructed (04/22, 1900 m and 13/31, 1500 m) and the airport, known as BratislavaIvanka, opened in 1951.

 Development since the 1990s

-The number of passengers served at Bratislava Airport decreased temporarily in the early 1990s due to competition from the nearby Vienna International Airport (which is only 55 km away from Bratislava Airport), but passenger numbers have been quickly increasing since, partly since Ryanair started traffic in 2004 marketing it as serving both Vienna and Bratislava.

-In 2005, the airport served 1,326,493 passengers; and in 2008, 2,218,545 passengers.
-Nevertheless, due to the economic downturn and the collapse of Slovak Airlines, SkyEurope, Air Slovakia and Seagle Air, the number of passengers has declined to just over 1.4 million in 2012, increasing again after 2014, and in 2018, the airport recorded the highest number of passengers in its history (2,292,712).

 In January 2019, the only domestic route of Slovakia between Bratislava and Košice, and the Prague–Bratislava route were axed by Czech Airlines.